logicalclocks/logicalclocks.github.io/docs/user_guides/projects/jupyter/python_notebook.md

 </p>

-## Conclusion
+## Going Further

-In this guide you learned how to configure and run a Python application in Jupyter.
-You can now follow this [guide](../python/python_install.md) to install a library that can be used in a notebook.
+You can learn how to [install a library](../python/python_install.md) so that it can be used in a notebook.